 From its very first day in 2014, Hotjar was designed with the privacy of the end user in mind.
 We chose not to collect user IP addresses and to block our customers from introducing personal data (such as user IDs and emails) into Hotjar.
 However, in 2019 we decided to shift the responsibility back to where it belongs, and give our customers the ability to responsibly collect the data they need to improve their users’ experience.

-In November 2019, we started rolling out Hotjar’s Identify API, which allows customers who enable it to pass information they already have about their users (such as spend, signup date, user ID, etc.) into their Hotjar account.
-Since safeguarding privacy is a moral and ethical priority for our team, and will always remain so, we limit usage to customers who agree to a Data Processing Agreement (DPA) before being allowed to use the Identify API.
+In November 2019, we started rolling out Hotjar’s Identify API, which allows customers who enable this feature to pass information they already have about their users (such as spend, signup date, user ID, etc.) into their Hotjar account.
+Since safeguarding privacy is a moral and ethical priority for our team, and will always remain so, we will protect any data that customers share with us in accordance with industry standards as promised in the Data Processing Agreement, which forms part of our Terms of Service.
 You can read more about this in our technical documentation on User Attributes.

-We also have clear guidelines in place in our Acceptable Use Policy and Hotjar remains committed to maintaining the same level of user anonymization by default, honoring Do Not Track (DNT) headers, and allowing users to block Hotjar from collecting their data.
+We also have clear guidelines in place in our Acceptable Use Policy, and Hotjar remains committed to maintaining the same level of user de-identification by default, honoring Do Not Track (DNT) headers, and allowing users to block Hotjar from collecting their data.

 What Personal Information has Hotjar collected about me?

-For example, a website owner using Hotjar Polls may set up a new poll and ask for Personally Identifiable Information, such as email or name, to be collected.
+For example, a website owner using Hotjar Surveys may set up a new survey and ask for Personally Identifiable Information, such as email or name, to be collected.

 Hotjar is the processor of data that a website may collect about you.
 We store this data for the website owner to access through Hotjar’s behavior analytics software.
 We do not access it for our own needs and will never harvest or sell this data, ever.

 As a user of a website that is using Hotjar you have the right to view and delete information collected about you.
-More information about our Visitor Lookup feature can be found here.
+More information about our User Lookup feature can be found here.

 What types of Cookies does Hotjar use?
 What do they do?